cielecki/life-navigator/README.md

 #### 🧭 **Full Control Over AI Context**

-Through the link expansion system, you have complete control over what information the AI can access.
-No RAGs, no guessing what AI can see - you explicitly choose what context to share using our special link syntax with the 🧭 emoji.
+You have complete control over what information the AI can access.
+Each mode can be configured with specific context attachments - files and data that are automatically included.
+No RAGs, no guessing what AI can see - you explicitly choose what context to share through mode configuration.

 #### 🔒 **Maximum Data Privacy**